AODtorusan/esphome-influxdb_v2_oss/README.md

 When a `field` is published, its value can be either the raw sensor value, or the filtered value if the sensor configuration includes filters.
-This allows the Home Assistant dashboards to include valuues that have been transformed for display, but InfluxDB to receive the raw values, without having to use the `copy` component to make both values available.
+This allows the Home Assistant dashboards to include values that have been transformed for display, but InfluxDB to receive the raw values, without having to use the `copy` component to make both values available.